Operation Rolling Thunder: Background

 In response to President Ngo Dinh Diem's abrogation of the 1956 reunification election and suppression of communists during the late 1950s, Hanoi had begun sending arms and materiel to the Vietcong (VC), who were fighting an insurgency to topple the American-supported Saigon government.
 To combat the VC and to shore up the government in the south, the U.S. initially delivered monetary aid, military advisors, and supplies.
 Between 1957 and 1963, the U.S. found itself committed, through its acceptance of the policy of containment and belief in the domino theory, to defending South Vietnam from what it saw as expansive communist aggression.

 U.S. policy was for a time dictated by its perception of improvement in the Saigon government.
 No further commitment by the Americans would occur without tangible proof of the regime's survivability.
 Events in South Vietnam, however, outpaced this plan.
 By the beginning of 1965, the policy was reversed in the belief that without further American action the Saigon government could not survive.
 As late as 8 February, however, in a cable to US Ambassador to South Vietnam Maxwell Taylor, Johnson stressed that the paramount goal of a bombing campaign would be to boost Saigon's morale, not to influence Hanoi, expressing hope "that the building of a minimum government will benefit by ... assurances from us to the highest levels [of the South Vietnamese government] that we ... intend to take continuing action."

 Questions then arose among the U.S. administration and military leadership as to the best method by which Hanoi (the perceived locus of the insurgency) could be dissuaded from its course of action.
 The answer seemed to lie in the application of air power.
 By 1964 most of the civilians surrounding President Lyndon B. Johnson shared the Joint Chiefs of Staff's collective faith in the efficacy of strategic bombing to one degree or another.
 They reasoned that a small nation like North Vietnam, with a tiny industrial base that was just emerging after the First Indochina War, would be reluctant to risk its new-found economic viability to support the insurgency in the south.
 Constantly affecting this decision-making process were fears of possible counter moves or outright intervention by the Soviet Union, China, or both.
 The civilians and the military were divided, however, on the manner of affecting Hanoi's will to support the southern insurgency.
 The civilians thought in terms of changing the regime's behavior while the military men were more concerned with breaking its will.

-In August 1964, as a result of the Gulf of Tonkin Incident, in which U.S. naval vessels were attacked by North Vietnamese patrol boats, President Johnson ordered retaliatory air strikes (Operation Pierce Arrow) launched against the north.
+In August 1964, as a result of the Gulf of Tonkin Incident, in which U.S. naval vessels were attacked by North Vietnamese patrol boats, Johnson ordered retaliatory air strikes (Operation Pierce Arrow) launched against the north.
 This did not, however, satisfy the military chiefs, who demanded a wider and more aggressive campaign.